Problems paying your bill

 If you do not make payment/s in accordance with the Reminder Notice, or we do not hear from you, you will be sent a Summons and incur a cost of £95.00.
 If you receive a Reminder Notice, Final Notice or Summons and are unable to pay, email email@example.com immediately to agree a suitable payment arrangement.

 Unless the Summons is served incorrectly, we will not normally withdraw it.
-At the court hearing, which you have a right to attend (but you don't have to), we will apply for a Liability Order which will give us powers to collect the money you owe.
+At the court hearing, we will apply for a Liability Order which will give us powers to collect the money you owe.
 You will incur a cost of £5.00 when we obtain the Liability Order, bringing the total in fees to £100.00.

 Once we have obtained a Liability Order, we can deduct a set amount from your salary or wages.
-If you receive Job Seekers' Allowance, Income Support or Employment Support Allowance, we can ask the Department of Social Security to deduct money from your Benefit.
+If you receive Job Seekers' Allowance, Income Support or Employment Support Allowance, we can ask the Department for Work & Pensions to deduct money from your Benefit.

 If all other attempts to reach a payment arrangement fail, we will pass the debt to our debt collection agency to collect.

-You will incur further costs and charges and if the bailiffs are unsuccessful, we can apply to the Magistrate's Court for committal proceedings.
+You will incur further costs and charges and if the enforcement agents are unsuccessful, we can apply to the Magistrate's Court for committal proceedings.
 We can also commence proceedings to make you bankrupt.
 As a result of either of these courses of action, you will incur further costs and charges.

 Fee structure for enforcement agents Stage Fixed fee Percentage fee Trigger Compliance fee £75.00 0% Enforcement agent receives instruction Enforcement £235.00 7.5% of debt > £1,500 First attendance at relevant property Sale £111.00 7.5% of debt > £1,500 First attendance for purpose of transporting goods to place of sale